vmware-tanzu/tanzu-dev-portal/content/team/bob-brindley/_index.md

 Bob Brindley travels the world spreading the good word according to Tanzu and Spring to any and all that will hear.

-He has been a developer advocate for 5 years and still smells terrific.
+He has been a developer advocate for five years and still smells terrific.

 <!--more-->